risafletcher/OSU-CS161/notes/chapter3/chapter3.md

 C++ does not have an exponent operator.
 Raising a number to a power requires the use of a _library function_.
-A **library function** is a routine that performas a specific operation.
+A **library function** is a routine that performs a specific operation.

 C++ uses the `pow` function for exponents.
 It accepts 2 arguments: a base and a power. `pow(base, exponent)`